 - If music is used, it must be 'rights-cleared,' public domain, creative commons, or original compositions.
 Verification may be requested by the jury.

-- Entrants consent to the use of their films or videos for live screenings in film festivals and at journalism events.
+- Entrants consent to the use of their films or videos for live screenings that are part of this competition.

-Entrants further consent to allow winning work to be curated, publicized by the organizers and be used for educational purposes.
+Entrants further consent to allow entries to be curated and shared for educational purposes.